 When you brighten dark photos, it’s tough to lighten them up without making them looked washed out.
-These three adjustments—and one photo effect—will help you brighten your pics without sacrificing color.
+Here's the full rundown on Levels and two other adjustments (plus one photo effect) so that you never have to sacrifice glorious color in your pics!

 This is the adjustment to start with, folks!
 And it could be all you need, depending on your pic.
 The mobile version of this photo editing powerhouse focuses on your midtones, so when you adjust the Levels slider, you’re pulling the middle greys in your image lighter.
 The rest of your colors adjust accordingly, which means Levels does a magnificent job of brightening your image without washing it out.
 Now put your gorgeous shot into one of our Instagram post templates and share it with the world.

 Our Brightness adjustment smacks your image with light.
 Unlike Levels, it doesn’t cause other tones to adjust, but brightens evenly instead.
 And once you have your pic just right, why not make it your phone's wallpaper?
 Or better yet, use your perfected photo as the basis for a Pinterest pin, Facebook cover, or YouTube thumbnail!

 Saturation affects the colors in your photo, and it’s pretty useful if your pic is looking a touch washed out after you lighten it.
 Move the slider left to make them more muted, and right to make them more vivid.
 After you've got your colors the way you want them, you can put a watermark on your pic and let the world know you are the brilliant creator of this masterpiece.